 1 - Oregon State Hospital

-Topping the list of the most haunted places in Salem Oregon is of course, Oregon State Hospital.
-Built in the late 1800s, the hospital was originally intended to serve all patients, but due to overcrowding issues it soon became a more specialised facility for the insane and the mentally handicapped.
+Topping the list of the most haunted places in Salem Oregon is, of course, Oregon State Hospital.
+Built in the late 1800s, the hospital was originally intended to serve all patients, but due to overcrowding issues, it soon became a more specialized facility for the insane and the mentally handicapped.

 There must have been hundreds if not thousands of tortured souls who died in this building over the years.
 Is it really a surprise that this has left its mark?

 The hospital also boasts a creepy underground tunnel that was allegedly used for transporting dangerous patients between buildings.

 However, there is evidence to suggest that it was used as a depraved laboratory for conducting unethical and barbaric experiments in a place so deep underground that the screams of the patients would not be overheard.

 Those who have been brave enough to explore what remains of the hospital say that they have felt an overwhelming sense of evil here and that they have heard phantom footsteps, seen doors opening and closing on their own and heard a range of cries and screams from former patients.

 This one is certainly not for the faint of heart!